UXARRAY/uxarray/docs/contributing.rst

     Do not forget, early requirements analysis, specifications, and design discussions can avoid redundat code review and modifications later!

 3.2.
-Fork or locally clone the UXarray repository
+Fork or Locally Clone The UXarray Repository
 -------------------------------------------------

 Let us first make a decision of whether to fork or locally clone:

 3.2.1.
-Should you fork?
+Should You Fork?
 ^^^^^^^^^^^^^^^^^^^^^^^

 "Fork"ing a repository as described below in this section creates a copy of